Recognition of same-sex unions in Bulgaria: Background

 The issue of whether the Family Code should recognise registered partnerships and provide cohabiting couples with several rights available to married couples, including the right to adopt and provide consent for medical treatment, resurfaced in 2012.
-Opponents claimed that legalising registered partnerships would "weaken" the institution of marriage and "confuse" children, while supporters claimed that it would protect families who choose not to marry as well as the children of such families.
-According to the National Statistical Institute, about 59% of all Bulgarian children born in 2012 were born to unmarried parents.
+Opponents claimed that legalising registered partnerships would "weaken" the institution of marriage and "confuse" children, while supporters argued that it would protect couples who choose not to marry as well as their children.
+According to the National Statistical Institute, about 59% of Bulgarian children were born to unmarried parents in 2012.